• Skip to primary navigation

 In a pinch, water can be used as a last resort.
 However, it's going to lack the creaminess that milk substitutes provide, so additional adjustments to the recipe may be needed.

-We’ve shown you a plethora of options for Kraft Mac and Cheese without milk, and this is just the beginning.
+We've shown you many options for Kraft Mac and Cheese without milk, and this is just the beginning.
 Mac and cheese is firmly in the realm of lactose intolerance-friendly and flexible-to-taste cooking.

 Whether you're a parent looking to prepare a quick meal for your family, a lactose-intolerant individual, or a college student seeking a tasty yet undemanding recipe, rest assured you can recreate the magic of the classic mac and cheese right at home.